FrederikJorgensen/graph-width/README.md

-# Graph Width Visualizer
+# GraphWidth.com

-![](readmeimg.png)

 > In graph theory, the treewidth of an undirected graph is a number associated with the graph.
 Treewidth may be defined in several equivalent ways: from the size of the largest vertex set in a tree decomposition of the graph, from the size of the largest clique in a chordal completion of the graph - Wikipedia

+GraphWidth.com is a full-stack application aimed at anyone with an interest in graph width measures and their applications.
+The teaching is done through short & precise interactive lectures.
+Along with a
+'sandbox mode'.

+![](readmeimg.png)

+## Chapters

+### Chapter 1 - Graph Separators

+GraphWidth.

 ## Development